grantdavis303/sandbox/README.md

 This repository includes:

 - Coding challenges from HackerRank and LeetCode
-- Language-specific small projects or experiments
+- Language-specific small projects and experiments